nebrius/jotai-prototyping/README.md

-# Recoil Prototyping
+# Jotai Prototyping

-I created this demo repo to explore using Recoil and Next.js together.
+I created this demo repo to explore using Jotai and Next.js together.
 This demo is written twice: once using Next.js' new [App Router](https://nextjs.org/docs/app) paradigm, and again using the older [Pages Router](https://nextjs.org/docs/pages) paradigm.

 ## Getting Started